balaghali/N26Statistics/README.md

 "Toolkit" means that it's lightweight.
 It could be embedded in your current application without changing the structure.
 Another significant word is reactive.
 Vert.x is made to build reactive systems.
 Reactive system has been defined in the Reactive Manifesto.
 We could summarize it in 4 points:

-** Responsive :** The system responds in a timely manner if at all possible.
+`Responsive` : The system responds in a timely manner if at all possible.

-** Resilient :** The system stays responsive in the face of failure (e.g. internal error).
+`Resilient` : The system stays responsive in the face of failure (e.g. internal error).

-** Elastic :** The system stays responsive under varying workload.
+`Elastic` : The system stays responsive under varying workload.

-** Message Driven:** The components of the system communicate with each other using asynchronous message-passing.
+`Message Driven` : The components of the system communicate with each other using asynchronous message-passing.

 Vert.x is event driven and non-blocking.
 First, let's introduce Event Loop thread.
 Event loops are a group of threads that are responsible for dispatching and handling events in Handler.
 Every event is delivered and handled in an event loop.
 Notice, we must never block the event loop or our application will not be responsive as the process of handling events will be blocked.
 When building Vert.x applications, we should keep the asynchronous and non-blocking model in mind, rather than traditional blocking model.
-We will see the detail in the following sections.

 ##Concurrency
 -